Crankles/Minesweeper/README.md

 Will return the same list but each `-` replaced with an integer to represent the number of adjacent mines, akin to the game minesweeper.

-Such a function could potentially be used in creating a version of the game minesweeper exclusively in python.
+Such a function could potentially be used in creating a version of the game minesweeper exclusively in Python.

 ## Installation